christinevu510/christinevu510/README.md

 &nbsp;

 ## :book: About Me
-- 🎓 Graduate student studying data science at the University of San Diego
+- 🎓 M.S.
+Applied Data Science from the University of San Diego
 - 🌱 I'm currently learning about deep learning
 - 👯 I’m open to collaborating on machine learning projects within the domains of e-commerce and finance
 - 😄 Pronouns: She / Her